foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD08-Creating-HTML-templates-for-your-actor-sheets.md

 The first element in our header is the actor's image.
 Aside from adding additional classes or tweaking the height/weight values, your actor images should always follow this pattern if they need to be editable by foundry.
 We're printing out the path to the image with the `{{actor.img}}` variable, and the `data-edit="img"` tells Foundry that this is an image that should be editable on click.

 > ### Variables in Handlebars
 > If you're inside an actor-sheet template, the `actor` object will be available for printing things such as the actor name and actor image source with variables such as `actor.name` and `actor.img`.
-The `actor.system` object is also available at a more convenient `system` variable, so for properties that are unique to your system you can print values such as `{{system.health.value}}`.
+The `actor.system` object is also available at a more convenient `system` variable because of our work in `getData()`, so for properties that are unique to your system you can print values such as `{{system.health.value}}`.

 ### The resources grid